OpenTTD: Initial development of OpenTTD

 In 2003, Ludvig Strigeus announced that he intended to reverse engineer Transport Tycoon Deluxe and convert the game to C. On March 6, 2004, this re-engineered Transport Tycoon Deluxe was released and named OpenTTD.
 As of 5 June 2025, OpenTTD is still under active development.

 The early development of OpenTTD focused on restructuring the code to improve readability and extensibility.
 This allowed restoring features like sound and music, improving the user interface and introducing new languages for the GUI.
 Many new gameplay features and possibilities for user modification were also added around this time, aiming to replicate the abilities of TTDPatch.
 A major improvement was reprogramming multiplayer (network games) to use the Internet Protocol, allowing multiplayer gaming online and over modern LANs.

 By the late 2000s, OpenTTD was a stable and popular game and development moved toward more substantial changes.
 2007 saw the development of support for custom, user-made AIs, which can provide players with more of a challenge than the original AI.
 Other more major changes included introducing support for IPv6, an integrated download system for user-made customisations, and support for alternative base graphics, sound and music sets in 2009.
 Since 2007, OpenTTD is gradually being rewritten in C++.

+Steam

+On March 12, 2026, after Atari purchased the rights to the original Transport Tycoon, OpenTTD is no longer free on Steam or GOG.com, however it is still publicly available for download from the developer's website for free.